-The International Making Cities Livable (IMCL) was founded in 1985 by the late Dr. Henry L. Lennard, a renowned Viennese medical sociologist, and the late Dr Suzanne C. Lennard, a prominent English architectural scholar.
-The Lennards were passionate about sharing the best evidence-based lessons of great cities and towns to improve quality of life for all.
+International Making Cities Livable (IMCL) was founded in 1985 by the late Dr. Henry L. Lennard, a Viennese medical sociologist, and the late Dr Suzanne C. Lennard, an English architectural scholar.
+The Lennards were passionate about sharing the best evidence-based lessons of great cities and towns to improve the quality of life for all.
 To do it, they brought together many of the world’s most innovative and successful mayors, planners, economic development specialists, designers, developers, NGO officials, and researchers and scholars.

 The mission of the IMCL has always been to raise awareness, through conferences and publications, of the effects of urban planning on livability, health and social well-being.
 Conferences have been held annually in the United States and Europe.
 They are unique in enabling city officials, architects, planners, developers, community leaders, behavioral and public health scientists, artists and others responsible for the livability of their cities to exchange experiences, ideas and expertise.
 The varied perspectives provide deeper understanding of the issues and generate creative solutions.

-Following the passing of Suzanne Lennard in September 2019, we, the IMCL Board of Advisors, are honored to continue this tradition with the Suzanne C. and Henry L. Lennard Institute for Livable Cities, a public benefit corporation with charitable status under US 501(c)(3) rules.
-We are grateful to Mayor Jim Brainard, a member of the Board of Advisors, for his support in developing institutional resources for the continued mission of the Lennard Institute and the IMCL conference series.
-Dr. Michael Mehaffy, also a long-time member of the Board of Advisors and collaborator with Suzanne Lennard, serves as Executive Director.
+Following the passing of Suzanne Lennard in September 2019, we, the IMCL Board of Stewards, are honored to continue this tradition through the Suzanne C. and Henry L. Lennard Institute for Livable Cities, a public benefit corporation with charitable status under US 501(c)(3) rules.
+We are grateful to Mayor Jim Brainard, a leading member of the Board of Stewards, for his support in developing institutional resources for the continued mission of the Lennard Institute and the IMCL conference series.
+Dr. Michael Mehaffy, also a long-time member of the Board of Stewards and collaborator with Suzanne Lennard, serves as Executive Director.

 The IMCL series will continue in its mission to bring together leading mayors like Sven von Ungern-Sternberg of Freiburg, Germany, Joe Riley of Charleston USA, and George Ferguson of Bristol UK and the Royal Institute of British Architects… acclaimed planners and designers like Jan Gehl of Copenhagen, Elizabeth Plater-Zyberk of Miami, and Patrick Condon of Vancouver… world-renowned researchers like Dr. Richard J. Jackson of UCLA, Ellen Dunham-Jones of Georgia Tech, and Christopher Leinberger of George Washington University… global urban policy leaders like Laura Petrella of UN-Habitat… and many more.